WebAssembly/profiles/proposals/profiles/Overview.md

 * _Omitting_ a feature, in which case certain constructs are removed from the _syntax_ altogether.

-* _Restricting_ a feature, in which case certain constructs are still present but their execution behaviours or validation rules are constrained.
+* _Restricting_ a feature, in which case certain constructs are still present but certain behaviours are omitted.

 In either case, the modification is specified by annotating respective rules in the specification – either grammar rules in former case, or execution/validation rules in the latter – with a marker that defines them as "conditional" on a profile.